aaralh/theBrowser/README.md

 ## Features

 Bolded items with :construction: are currently in WIP.
-Items marked with :shipit: are workin but may be partially lacking, hence not considerable as finished yet.
+Items marked with :shipit: are working but may be partially lacking, hence not considerable as finished yet.
 Completed features are marked with :rocket: List will be extended in more detail on the go.

 - [ ] 📝 **HTML Parsing**:shipit:
     - [ ] **HTML tokenizer**:shipit: